10 Best Guitar Frets

 Understanding Fret Gauge and Crown Size

-Traditional nickel silver wire—an alloy of nickel and copper—remains the industry standard.
+Traditional nickel silver wire—an alloy of nickel and copper—remains the industry standard for a reason.
 It is easy to work with, seats cleanly, and offers a warm, familiar tone.
-However, it is relatively soft and will develop divots over years of heavy use.
-Cupronickel blends are similar in workability but can add a slightly brighter attack, which some acoustic builders prefer.
+The tradeoff is that it is relatively soft and will develop divots over years of heavy use, especially with heavy-gauge or coated strings.

 Pre-Cut, Pre-Radiused, and Raw Wire